ghorsington/Mono.Cecil.Inject/README.md

 The library is compact, easy-to-use and well documented.

 ## Documentation
-As of this moment, no proper documentation is included.
-Right now the main priority is to write proper documentation for all methods.
-The PDF version of the documentation will come later.
+As of right now, all methods are fully documented internally.
+You can build Cecil.Inject from source to create a standalone XML file to use with IDEs.
+The full-fledged documentation is WIP and will be appearing on the project's wiki in the nearest future.
+If you have used ReiPatcherPlus before, you can grab the migration guide from `Migration` directory.

 ## Building from source
-As of right now, no automatic building scripts are included.
-To build from source, all you need is Mono.Cecil.
+To build from source, you will need the latest version of MSBuild that is capable of compiling C# 6 source code and Mono.Cecil.
+Simply place `Mono.Cecil.dll` into `lib` folder and run `build.bat` or use MSBuild.